A font is a complete set of characters—letters, numbers, and symbols—that share a common weight, width, and style, such as 10‑pt Adobe Garamond Bold.

 When working with an OpenType font, you can automatically substitute alternate glyphs, such as ligatures, small capitals, fractions, and old style proportional figures, in your text.

 OpenType fonts may include an expanded character set and layout features to provide richer linguistic support and advanced typographic control.
 OpenType fonts from Adobe that include support for central European (CE) languages include the word “Pro,” as part of the font name in application font menus.
 OpenType fonts that don’t contain central European language support are labeled “Standard,” and have an “Std” suffix.
 All OpenType fonts can also be installed and used alongside PostScript Type 1 and TrueType fonts.

 For more information on OpenType fonts, see www.adobe.com/go/opentype.

 You can view samples of a font in the font family and font style menus in the Character panel and other areas in the application from where you can choose fonts.
 The following icons are used to indicate different kinds of fonts:

-You can turn off the preview feature or change the point size of the font names or font samples in Type preferences.
+You can turn off the preview feature or change the font preview size in Type preferences.

 In the Control panel, set the Font and Font Style options.

 In the Type menu, select a name from the Font or Recent Fonts submenu.
 Using the Font menu is convenient because it displays a preview of the available fonts.